ektasingh1/Great-learning-projects/Car claim insurance/Readme.md

 ## Project Objective:-
 We have been provided car_claim_insurance dataset which consists of the characteristics of the customers who have claimed for insurance.
 The company wants to predict the customers who have higher chances of claiming (High risk profile customers) and also about those customers who would be profitable for the company.
 This project requires to present the provided dataset on different dashboards in a logical way and then create a storyboard to cover them all.
+Also provide actionable insights and business recommendations from the provided dataset to support key business decisions.

 ## Data Dictionary :-